 Browse our library, explore online resources for general and field-specific industry information and review job descriptions in Handshake.

 Connect and talk with professionals who work in your field(s) of interest.

 Most people enjoy talking about their work and offering advice to those starting out, and these connections will build your professional network.
-Smith alumnae can be an excellent source of advice and information (find them in the Alumnae Directory; a career advisor at the Lazarus Centercan help you get started) .
-Ask faculty, former supervisors, friends, and family to suggest others with whom to talk.
-If you've seen an article about someone, read a bio on a website, heard her/him speak, or read her/his work, email or write to request an informational interview.
+Smith alumnae can be an excellent source of advice and information (find them in the Alumnae Directory; a career adviser at the Lazarus Center can help you get started).
+Ask faculty, former supervisors, friends and family to suggest others with whom to talk.
+If you've seen an article about someone, read a bio on a website, heard someone of interest speak, or have read the work of someone whose work is of interest, email or write to request an informational interview.